euchrogene/InterProScan_EG/README.md

-# This is for EuchroGene customers.
+# This is for EuchroGene Members.

 InterProScan is a software to perform protein functional analysis by classifying sequences into families and predicting domains and important sites.